nqdd/aw-core/README.md

  - `aw_core`, contains basic datatypes and utilities, such as the `Event` class, helpers for configuration and logging, as well as schemas for buckets, events, and exports.
  - `aw_datastore`, contains the datastore classes used by aw-server-python.
  - `aw_transform`, all event-transforms used in queries.
- - `aw_query`, the query-language used by ActivityWatch.
+ - `aw_query`, the query-language used by KomuTracker.

 ## Logging